-Be the first one to learn about service and product updates.
+Be the first to learn about new products and special offers

 New cost-efficient designs!
-Floating mazes allow adding complex behavioral tasks to neurophysiological experiments that require head-restraint.
-Prices are for the sets of 15 mazes, cages or bases
+Foam mazes and cages allow adding complex behavioral tasks to neurophysiological experiments that require head-restraint.
+Prices are for the sets of 15 mazes, cages, or bases.

 From 329 USD